devfacet/memcing/README.md

 ### Notes

-* memcing is developed for an interview exam.
+* memcing is 'originally' developed for an interview exam.
 The requirements were; non-persistent, non-durable and supporting eviction.
+But later I have decided to continue...

 #### Implementations